rackerlabs/riss/cookbook/approach-to-integration.md

 A *service capability* is a function exposed through a service contract.

 A *service inventory* is a collection of services that are independently governed and standardized and which collectively implement a distinct, independent service oriented architecture.
 Rackspace has chosen to define a single, unified enterprise inventory that includes all the services produced throughout the company.
 See the Rackspace entry on using the service inventory.

-*SOA governance* refers to the processes used to govern adoption and implementation of SOA.
-Governance connotes the processes that an enterprise puts in place to ensure that things are done in accordance with best practices, architectural principles, government regulations, laws, and other determining factors.
-Through governance, services are added to the service inventory, and the life-cycles of service profiles and contracts describing their capabilities are managed.

 The Rackspace SOA Guidelines elaborate on eight basic principles of SOA: